 “For somebody of my generation, he was the pillar of American broadcast journalism,” says David Ward, a historian at the National Portrait Gallery.
 “He was always the responsible father figure.
 According to polls, he was the most trusted man in America—more than the first lady, the Pope or the president.”

-Cronkite, born on this day in 1916, got his start in journalism working as a radio announcer for a series of stations in Missouri.
+Cronkite, born November 4, 1916, got his start in journalism working as a radio announcer for a series of stations in Missouri.
 But when he joined the United Press and left the country to cover World War II, he made his mark as a journalist capable of reporting stories in difficult conditions.
 “He’s flying over Berlin, and he’s at the invasion of Normandy and the ‘Bridge Too Far,’ the Battle of Arnhem.
 It was a total disaster, and he’s lucky to get out of there alive,” Ward says.

 After the war, as the TV news era blossomed, Cronkite was there to become one of its key figures.
 While working for CBS in a variety of roles, hosting everything from morning shows to political conventions, he sat down in the “CBS Evening News” anchor chair and proceeded to hold it for nearly 20 years.